 Biomaterials, bone substitutesBone forming materials

-- Poresorb-TCP is a synthetic bone substitute from Lasak Ltd. Poresorb-TCP used to controlled bone regeneration during implantation, filling bone defects after removal of cysts or teeth.
+- Poresorb-TCP – is a synthetic bone substitute preparation from Lasak Ltd. Poresorb-TCP used to controlled bone regeneration during implantation, filling bone defects after removal of cysts or teeth.
 Fully resorbowalny is gradually replaced by bone tissue.
 It does not contain zoonoses – ensures the highest safety of use.
 Its mineral and structural composition resembles a natural bone.
 It contains macro and micro pores for effective ingrowth of bone tissue.
 The high effectiveness of Poresorb-TCP has been confirmed by numerous clinical studies and scientific publications.